Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Inside Warsaw Central Station

-There is a shopping mall next to Warsaw Central Station, and just across the street is the impressive Palace of Culture and Science.
+There is a shopping mall next to Warsaw Central, and just across the street is the impressive Palace of Culture and Science.

 Mall Near Warsaw Central Station